CafeVariomeUoL/cv3-docs/Writerside/topics/dependent-services-configuration.md

 ## Keycloak

-Keycloak is an open source OIDC identity provider that Cafe Variome V3 uses to authenticate users.
-CV3 integrates with Keycloak deeply, not only by using the OIDC protocol, but also uses its REST API to manage users, tokens and clients.
-It currently cannot use a different OIDC server.
+Keycloak is an open source <tooltip term="OIDC">OIDC</tooltip> identity provider that Cafe Variome V3 uses to authenticate users.
+CV3 integrates with Keycloak deeply, not only by using the <tooltip term="OIDC">OIDC</tooltip> protocol, but also uses its REST API to manage users, tokens and clients.
+It currently cannot use a different <tooltip term="OIDC">OIDC</tooltip> server.

 ### Using Keycloak docker